 FreeSync Premium Pro

-It’s obvious that AMD struggled with naming this one if this is the best they came up with.
-It was originally known under a similarly creative name of FreeSync 2 HDR, but it seems that they needed a way to convey that Premium Pro is a step above Premium.
+It’s obvious that AMD struggled with creative names if this is the best they came up with.
+It was originally known as FreeSync 2 HDR, but it seems they needed a way to convey that Premium Pro is a step above Premium.